 We have a long tradition of welcoming international students to Manchester to study all aspects of physics in a busy, cosmopolitan and student-oriented city.

-Here you join a thriving international community of physicists, in a Department placed first in Europe in the widely-respected 2018 Shanghai Ranking of Universities, with a proud history of Nobel prize-winning scientific discovery.
+Here you join a thriving international community of physicists, in a department placed 2nd in England and 16th globally for 2020 in the widely-respected Shanghai Ranking of Universities, with a proud history of Nobel prize-winning scientific discovery.
 This track record stretches from Rutherford’s pioneering work in nuclear physics to the discovery of graphene in 2004 by current Nobel Laureates, Andre Geim and Kostya Novoselov.

 To help international students, the University provides specific information for individual countries including entry requirements, English language requirements and alumni information.